 Time is of the essence when it comes to filing your catastrophic injury claim.
 In the state of Pennsylvania, claimants have just two years from the date of injury to file any related claims.
 An exception to this is with medical malpractice, which allows two years from the date of the discovery of the injury.

 Contact the Dan Doyle Law Group to discuss your situation right away following your injury.
-Our compassionate and knowledgeable Philadelphia catastrophic injury attorney can help you weigh your legal options and decide on the best path forward with your claim.
+Our compassionate and knowledgeable Philadelphia catastrophic injury lawyer can help you weigh your legal options and decide on the best path forward with your claim.